VaidhyaMegha/vaidhyamegha-knowledge-graphs/README.md

 - trials to research articles linking.

 Last 3 are covered in the ["examples"](examples) folder [here](https://github.com/VaidhyaMegha/vaidhyamegha-knowledge-graphs).
 They were covered in separate public repos [here](https://github.com/VaidhyaMegha/) earlier.

+## Next steps

+- Complete article
+- Full list of trial ids to be used in combination with id_information table to generate a final list of unique trials using WQUPC algorithm
+- Add secondary trial ids to graph (this may increase graph size considerably).
+However, it could be of utility.
+- Build SparQL + GraphQL version of API to allow direct querying of the graph.
+Provide some reasonable examples that are harder in SQL.
+- Snowmed CT, ICD 10.
+- Host Knowledge graph on Ne04j's cloud service, [Aura DB](https://neo4j.com/cloud/aura).
+- Use Neo4j's [GraphQL](https://neo4j.com/developer/graphql/) API from Postman to demonstrate sample queries on clinical trials.